 The treadmill is one of the most favored and used machines when it comes to exercising because it is a great way of doing cardio.
 It pumps up your heartbeat and keeps the blood flow going.
 However, some people experience a not-so-great experience while using this equipment.

 Running on a treadmill can be a source of back pain if done in the wrong way.
 Note that the treadmill isn’t the direct contributor to your back pain.
+Actually, using a treadmill is usually better for your back than running outdoors due to the shock absorption.
 The condition entirely depends on how you use it, and many other factors also lead up to this widely experienced discomfort.

 Causes of Back Pain